froger-me/wp-packages-update-server/misc.md

 > (string) the JSON string sent in the notification

 `$action`
-> (string) the WordPress action responsible for fireing the webhook
+> (string) the WordPress action responsible for firing the webhook

 **Return value**
 > (array|WP_Error) the response of the request in case of success, a `WP_Error` otherwise